OneKeyHQ/documents/docs/Extension/01-Guide/sending-transactions.md

   gasPrice: '0x09184e72a000', // customizable by user during OneKey Browser Extension confirmation.
   gas: '0x2710', // customizable by user during OneKey Browser Extension confirmation.
   to: '0x0000000000000000000000000000000000000000', // Required except during contract publications.
-  from: ethereum.selectedAddress, // must match user's active address.
+  from: onekey.selectedAddress, // must match user's active address.
   value: '0x00', // Only required to send ether to the recipient from the initiating external account.
   data: '0x7f7465737432000000000000000000000000000000000000000000000000000000600057', // Optional, but used for defining smart contract creation and interaction.
   chainId: '0x3', // Used to prevent transaction reuse across blockchains.
 Auto-filled by OneKey Browser Extension.